 Recommended Video Editing Software for Making a Clone Yourself Video on Windows/Mac

-Editing videos on Windows and Mac will provide different experience than that in your iPhone or Android.
-Here we recommend you to try Wondershare Filmora9 video editor because it allows you to clone yourself in a creative 3 ways, you can check the video tutorial and download the trial version to try.
+Editing videos on Windows and Mac will provide different experiences than that on your iPhone or Android.
+Here we recommend you to try Wondershare Filmora video editor because it allows you to clone yourself in a creative 3 ways, you can check the video tutorial and download the trial version to try.